 As an author, the ideal domain name to have is your own name – or if that is not available, you can try including your middle name, or use the word “author” before or after your name, as in http://www.yournameAUTHOR.com.

 Avoid domain names with hyphens or names that are too long or hard to spell.
 If your actual birth name is hard to spell, you may want to try writing under a pen name instead.

-You do absolutely need a domain name because your author brand needs recognition and traffic.
+You absolutely need a domain name because your author brand needs recognition and traffic.
 Instead of building your author brand on free blogs or other websites and promoting them, it’s best to promote your own domain, don’t you think?

-Now there are several service providers that will give you a domain name free, but this is not recommended.
+Now there are several service providers that will give you a domain name for free, but this is not recommended.
 If the free domain registrar goes out of business and closes down for some reason, then all your hard work and your book sales are going to crash.

 This can definitely happen and I know people who have gone through this harrowing experience only to have to start building their personal brand platform from scratch.

 Instead, I recommend going with a top company, like Google, that is unlikely to ever go out of business.
 Yes, Google is now a domain registrar, too!